Caption: Photo: Mount Qixing View Over Taipei

 Caption: Photo: Taiwan Residential Area

-They are famous for their Asian cuisine street food which is affordable to buy from their street markets.
-They have perfected the art of takeaway food with many locals and tourists spending their time in these places eating a warm meal made by specialised recipes which have been handed down from generation to generation.
+Famous for their Asian cuisine street food which is affordable that the Taiwanese buy from their local street markets.
+Perfecting the art of takeaway food with many locals and tourists spending their time in these places eating a warm meal made by specialised recipes which have been handed down from generation to generation.
 With high quality steamed dumplings, egg pancakes, wild boar, Taipei beef noodles, variety omelettes and meat skewers your snacks are always sorted.
-Watch out for their stinky Tofu which has spent days or months developing in flavour for its unique and pungent taste.
-Taiwan also has a fresh assortment of quality fruits and vegetables sourced locally, they have gourmet crafted beer, teas and coffee to.
+Watch out for their stinky Tofu which has spent days or even months developing flavour for its unique and pungent taste.
+Taiwan also has a fresh assortment of quality fruits and vegetables sourced locally, they have gourmet crafted beer, teas and coffee too.

 Taiwan is home to many different religions and belief systems which include Confucianism, Taoism and Buddhism.
 They have a strong collection of stories which invoke the gods, goddesses and demons which can be seen when they celebrate their festivals and their array of over 15,000 temples.
 Their belief system is progressive with acceptance, understanding and tolerance of other people’s cultures and human rights.

-Tourism makes up a large part of Taiwan’s economy with over 6 million visitors who visited their capital city Taipei.
-In 2013 tourism added $10.8 billion to their economy in 2013 which has made them on of the most visited cities worldwide.
+Tourism makes up a large part of Taiwan’s economy with over 6 million visitors who visited the capital city Taipei.
+In 2013 tourism added $10.8 billion to their economy which has made them one of the most visited cities worldwide.
 You can also find historic theatres, modern shopping malls, karaoke themed shops, movie cinemas, IMAX theatre, boating, water sports, beaches and other entertainment areas.

-They have a transport network which include the Metro which is a light rail system, rail which is an underground bullet train network which cut travelling times down drastically, a bus system which are managed by exclusive bus lanes, a bike system which provides an affordable travel option and airports which have regular inbound and outbound flights.
-Their transport network is thoroughly maintained to provide safe and easy travel throughout the whole of Taiwan.
+Taipei has the Mass Rapid Transit (MRT) which is an underground bullet train network that has cut travelling times drastically It also has the Taipei Joint Bus System (JBS) that is extremely well developed and managed that service the greater metropolitan areas.
+Cycling is very popular and affordable option and is much safer than many other Asian countries.
+There are two international airports one in Tapei the other in Kaoshiung which have regular inbound and outbound flights plus a commercial and military airport in Taichung.
+The transport network is thoroughly maintained to provide safe and easy travel throughout the whole of Taiwan.
 You can also travel to islands nearby Taiwan to adventure through the lush terrain.

 Taiwan is known to be the “Hidden Gem of Asia” where you can travel and be exceptionally happy with what it has to offer.
 You will find everywhere you go, there is a myriad of stories, folklore and history to be told.
 The locals will greet you with happy smiles and openness.